Bonding - Garden Ridge Center For Dentistry

 General Uses

 Because bonded resin can be highly polished, it is often used as an alternative to more costly esthetic treatments like crowns or veneers.
 It is generally a non-invasive procedure meaning that little to no tooth structure is removed in esthetic cases.
-This means that cosmetic bonding is also reversible in many cases!
+This means that cosmetic dental bonding is also reversible in many cases!
 The same cannot be said for ceramic, or porcelain, veneers or cosmetic crowns, where natural tooth structure must be removed during the process.
 Bonding can be used to improve the appearance of an individual tooth or the overall smile.
 You may have heard the term “composite veneer”.
-This refers to using a bonding technique with composite resin to cover the entire front surface of your tooth.
+This refers to using a dental bonding technique with composite resin to cover the entire front surface of your tooth.

 Long Lasting Results - Garden Ridge Center For Dentistry